 This is unsupervised learning because the programmer only creates the conditions and access to an environment and the machine has to figure things out for itself.
 The intellectual capacities of humans remain as a frontier of human knowledge.
 For this reason, it is of interest to be able to replicate human and collective intelligences in such a way that we can understand, replicate and extend these intelligences.
 This development has great repercussions on the societies and economic activities of the immediate future.

 Scientific Computing is the science of computer problem solving, and from this point of view, it is undoubtedly the most widespread scientific area that establishes precise, efficient and realistic algorithms, methods and models that model our world, store its data, and establish and process their sets.

-These data can be geospatial and scientific, and their applications have an effect on every citizen in all their activities: from natural and artificial disaster prevention, monitoring and warning systems coupled with physical, chemical or biological meters and sensors.
+These data can be geospatial and scientific, and their applications touch each citizen in all their activities: from natural and man-made disaster prevention, monitoring and warning systems coupled with physical, chemical or biological gauges and sensors.
 Topics covered include self-driving cars, drones with visual auto-return, and smart homes that protect themselves from dangerous chemical intruders and flooding.

 - Computational Agriculture

 - Intelligent Transportation Systems

 - Information security

 Information Technologies are found transversally in the daily lives of societies.
 Information technologies have revolutionized social, economic, political and industrial processes, being catalysts for the knowledge society and Industry 4.0.
 Modern society has seen its reality transformed by digitization processes in all its areas, which include: communication, education, social behavior, transportation, industry, commerce.